Ivan Huljić: 2015–2019: songwriting, composing and creative director debut

+On 6 March 2020, he was guest on the HRT TV show Kod nas doma broadcast through Hrvatska radiotelevizija together with Domenica and Damir to discuss their dynamics and how they created their duet.

+2020–2023: songwriting, composing and creative director debut

+In 2021, Huljić wrote the music to "Sna'ću se ja" ("I Will Find My Way") by Doris Dragović.
+On 1 October 2021, Huljić appeared as a guest on the show Kod nas doma on Hrvatska radiotelevizija together with songwriter Neno Ninčević and Ivana Kovač and later with fashion designer Zoran Aragović.
+Huljić appeared to be very bothered by Ninčević's presence and on one occasion when he said that Huljić could be good-looking even if he undressed "naked to his male member" (Croatian:"kit" = vulgar expletive for penis), he just disgustingly looked away from the camera.
+In addition to that, Huljić also briefly discussed his writing process and his family dynamics, while Kovač praised his work ethic.

 In the summer of 2022, Huljić served as the creative director of the World Music Fusion Festival in Split which marked his first musical project on such a scale.
-He invented the festival's concept which featured performances by international as well as Croatian artists.
-He commented that with the festival, he wanted to fight against the 2022 economic crisis in Europe.
+He invented the festival's concept which featured performances by international as well as Croatian artists in November during the pandemic although the idea had existed even earlier.
+He commented that with the festival, he wanted to fight against the 2022 economic crisis in Europe, create something new and good for the community.
 After the success of the show, Huljić also announced his plans to work on a 3-day festival the following year.

 In the summer of 2022, he wrote the music and lyrics for the song "Shakespeare" by Joško Čagalj Jole which was released on 7 June 2022.
 He also wrote the music and collaborated on the lyrics with Vjekoslava of the song "Sve smo mogli imat" by Doris Dragović released on 23 June 2022.
-In March 2023, Huljić wrote the song "Igračka", which was recorded by Antonia Dora and presented at the Zagreb Festival.
+In March 2023, Huljić wrote the song "Igračka" ("Toy"), which was recorded by Antonia Dora and presented at the Zagreb Festival.
 For the song, Huljić, who first wrote the music and then the lyrics, drew inspiration for the solo from Tina Turner's "What's Love Got to Do with It" (1984).

-In 2024, two songs written and arranged by Huljić see the light of day.
-The song „Od čega sam ja“ What Am I of written for Rozga was released on 21 March 2024.
-Huljić workes independently on the music and lyrics while he collaborated with Leo Škaro and Darko Dimitrov on the arrangement.
-On 11 April 2024, Marino Jakobikj released „Lučija“ as his debut single; both the lyrics and the music are written independently by Ivan Huljić, while the arrangement was finalized by Huljić in collaboration with Hrvoje Domazet.
+On 7 July 2023, Huljić wrote the music and lyrics for the summer song "Kad bi" ("If Only") by group CAMBI in collaboration with producer Hrvoje Domazet.
+The song had its premiere at the 2023 Melodije Jadrana Festival.
+On 11 November 2023, Huljić performed "Pasta Italiana" together with musician Vojko V at the Dom Sportova.
+This marked his first public performance as a singer.